 2. Highest quality video resolution

 Your large team meetings may include a number of individual remote workers on a video conference call with multiple large and small conference rooms, so it’s important that everyone can clearly see and hear their coworkers.
-You need a video conferencing solution that is capable of transmitting the best possible video resolution quality for your large group meetings even in suboptimal bandwidth conditions.
+You need an HD video conferencing solution that is capable of transmitting the best possible video resolution quality for your large group meetings even in suboptimal bandwidth conditions.
 Lifesize supports lifelike 4K image quality and superior sound quality to ensure that everyone in the meeting is getting the most out of the call.

 3. Easy content and screen sharing